Why and How Photographing Geladas from an Artistic Perspective

-As we wrote in this article, the gelada is a very anthropomorphic monkey.
+As I wrote in this article, the gelada is a very anthropomorphic monkey.
 It is easy to identify behaviors that possess human characteristics.

 The monkeys often communicate with each other.
-When we spend several hours a day on site, we hear a multitude of sounds emitted by animals that move nonchalantly in the meadows.
+When I spend several hours a day on site, I hear a multitude of sounds emitted by animals that move nonchalantly in the meadows.
 Many reactions follow these sounds.
 These sounds are intended not only for adults but also for children.
 It is an amazing sight to see a female chase after her baby.

 The gelada is also called the lion monkey because males have a large mane surrounding the upper part of their body.
 This mane is a wonderful pretext for making backlit photographs.
 The effects of this iridescence highlights body development and emphasizes the power of the monkeys.